angarsky/diveintopython/learn/modules/packages.md

+> [!NOTE]
+> Read this tutorial on the website: https://diveintopython.org/learn/modules/packages

 With a rich set of libraries and frameworks, Python enables developers to write efficient and maintainable code easily.
 In this headline package, we will explore some of the most important features of Python and how it can be used to solve real-world problems.

 ## Python Package vs Module